 As a result of this long- vs. short- term variability, amidst various sources of uncertainty1, computer-model projections of future ice-sheet mass change that crucially underpin sea-level projections are uncertain, with crucial ramifications for climate adaptation (for example coastal protection strategies) and implications for mitigation.
-This uncertainty is exacerbated because climate and ice-sheet model projections are often forced by average conditions excluding extremes or variances.
+This uncertainty is exacerbated because ice-sheet model projections are often forced by average conditions excluding extremes or variances.

-In this review we apply a multi-disciplinary perspective to the latest evidence from observations and models of ice-sheet change to help overcome this impasse.
+In this review, we apply a multi-disciplinary perspective to the latest evidence from observations and models of ice-sheet change to help overcome this impasse.
 We first outline the key drivers (atmosphere and ocean) and hydrological processes that are involved in ice-sheet change.
-Next we explore short- and long- term changes in the AIS and GrIS, and the interrelations between these timescales that can yield key insights into ice-sheet sensitivity and response to ongoing climate warming.
+Next, we explore short- and long- term changes in the AIS and GrIS, and the interrelations between these timescales that can yield key insights into ice-sheet sensitivity and response to ongoing climate warming.
 The final part of the paper synthesises our findings and makes priority research recommendations for the next five years to the international research community, funding agencies and policymakers.

 Drivers and processes of ice-sheet mass change

-Ice-sheet mass budget is a function of surface mass balance (net snow accumulation minus the runoff of surface meltwater), basal mass balance (net mass change due to accumulation and melting at the base of an ice sheet or ice shelf), and dynamics (ice flow and calving) (Figure 2).
-Ice-sheet mass change is driven by various processes (Figure 2), including atmospheric forcing, ocean forcing and hydrology, each of which we discuss in the following sections.
+Ice-sheet mass budget is a function of surface mass balance (predominantly net snow accumulation minus the runoff of surface meltwater), basal mass balance (net mass change due to accumulation and melting at the base of an ice sheet or ice shelf), and dynamics (ice flow and calving) (Figure 2).
+Ice-sheet mass change is driven by various processes (Figure 2), including variations in atmospheric and oceanic forcing, and hydrology, each of which we discuss in the following sections.
 In addition, we consider the effect of sea-ice on ice-sheet change and introduce two potential ice-sheet instabilities.

 Atmospheric forcing

 The atmosphere interacts with the mass balance of ice sheets on a wide range of spatial (sub-metre to hundreds of km) and temporal (sub-minute to decadal) scales (Figure 2).
 Atmospheric circulation impacts ice sheets primarily via its direct influence on accumulation/ablation by regulating snow and rainfall and the surface energy balance (the net amount of energy from radiation and heat fluxes at the ice-sheet surface that goes into controlling surface temperature changes, melt and surface mass losses).
 Along ice-sheet margins, daily to weekly timescales and tens to hundreds of kilometre spatial scales dominate.
-Short-term atmospheric events such as foehn and katabatic winds can also impact the snow/ice accumulation and surface melt rate3.
+Atmospheric events such as foehn and katabatic winds (relatively warm and cold downslope mountain winds, respectively) can also impact the snow/ice accumulation and surface melt rate3.

-Snow accumulation across both ice sheets decreases from the coast towards the elevated interior ice sheet, where colder and drier conditions prevail.
-In the high interior, where accumulation rates are below 10 cm per year water equivalent (polar deserts), a marked fraction of precipitation is caused by ‘diamond dust’.
+Snow accumulation across both ice sheets decreases from the margin, where it can locally reach values well above 1 m per year water equivalent (WE), towards the elevated interior ice sheet, where colder and drier conditions prevail.
+In the high interior, where accumulation rates are below 10 cm per year WE (polar deserts), a marked fraction of precipitation is caused by ‘diamond dust’.
 This phenomenon results from radiative cooling and quasi-steady snow crystal formation when the lower atmosphere saturates accordingly4,5, which climate models struggle to represent well6.
 In the south-eastern GrIS and over the Antarctic Peninsula, topographic lifting of relatively warm and moist air masses enhance snowfall amounts7,8.
-Atmospheric rivers - episodic narrow bands of enhanced episodic moisture transport - enhance downwelling longwave radiation and cause high-melt episodes that are often contemporaneous with large amounts of snowfall9–11.
+Atmospheric rivers - episodic narrow bands of enhanced moisture transport - enhance downwelling longwave radiation and cause high-melt episodes that are often contemporaneous with large amounts of snowfall9–11.
 While snowfall from large synoptic-scale systems is relatively spatially homogeneous, in-air sublimation in the dry polar atmosphere12 and sublimation and erosion by near-surface (katabatic and foehn) winds13,14 can also introduce significant small-scale spatial variability that complicates accumulation studies from in-situ observations using stakes or firn cores8.